hyperdotbat/hyperdotbat/README.md

 <br>
 With 3 years of experience in Unity and C# (and 2 in GameMaker: Studio)<br>
 Ive worked on and published couple of projects solo<br>
-Right now Im very passionate about learning Python and trying out Linux (Ubuntu)<br>
+Right now Im very passionate about learning Python, Godot and trying out Linux (Ubuntu)<br>
 <br>
 I also have a website with some links and a portfolio at https://hypergamesdev.github.io